Mylee Billingham Murder: Uncle Of Slain Girl Makes Statement, As School Says It Is Shocked By Her Brutal Death

 Mylee’s school, St. James Primary in Brownhills, spoke out about the tragic loss of its pupil as well.
 According to the BBC, headteacher Andy Nicholls said the school is “numb and in shock.”
 He added that Mylee’s smile was so bright that it “lit up the room” and that the entire school was utterly “devastated” by the news of her senseless killing.
 Nicholls further stated that little Mylee loved to sing and enjoyed performing.

-Authorities have announced that Mylee sustained fatal stab wounds in her home following a “domestic incident,” reports the Metro.
+Authorities have announced that Mylee sustained fatal stab wounds in her home following a “domestic incident,” according to the Metro.
 Police also confirmed that the girl’s 54-year-old father, Bill Billingham, had been arrested for the attack.

 What we know so far about the death of Mylee Billingham who was stabbed to death at the weekend. pic.twitter.com/NIDjlD6whD